Vec-LUT: Vector Table Lookup for Parallel Ultra-Low-Bit LLM Inference on Edge Devices: Evaluation

 \subsection{Ablation Study}

-\paragraph{Different techniques} Fig.~\ref{fig:eval-ablation} demonstrates the effectiveness of all main techniques of \nickname, including vector LUT-centric tensor layout, hierarchical accumulation, streamed precomputing-lookup, topological precomputing, and locality-aware tiling.
-Specifically, the layout optimizations provides the initial $10.6-11.9\times$ speedup, and the streamed LUT optimizations provide another $4.1-9.0\times$ speedup.
+\paragraph{Different techniques} Fig.~\ref{fig:eval-ablation} isolates the benefits of all main techniques of \nickname, including vector LUT-centric tensor layout, hierarchical accumulation, streamed precomputing-lookup, topological precomputing, and locality-aware tiling.
+Specifically, the layout optimizations provide the initial 10.6--11.9$\times$ speedup, and the streamed LUT optimizations provide another 4.1--9.0$\times$ speedup.

-\paragraph{Different input lengths} Fig.~\ref{fig:eval-prefill-length} shows \nickname's performance under different input lengths and $N$-tiling sizes.
-Unlike T-MAC's constant throughput despite increased parallel tokens, \nickname's throughput increases linearly with the prompt length, and reaches its peak when the prompt length equals $N$-tiling size.
-Also, the tiling size of 32 outperforms 64.
-This is consistent with the analysis in \S\ref{sec:impl}.
+\paragraph{Different input lengths and tile sizes} Fig.~\ref{fig:eval-prefill-length} shows \nickname's performance under different input lengths and $N$-tiling sizes.
+Unlike T-MAC's constant throughput despite increased parallel tokens, \nickname's throughput increases linearly with the prompt length, surpassing T-MAC at $N=8$ ($N_{tile}=32$),and reaches its peak when the prompt length equals $N$-tiling size.
+Also, the tile size of 32 outperforms 64, consistent with the analysis in \S\ref{sec:impl}.